choria-io/website/docs/content/configuration/aaa/index.md

 ## Auditing

-Auditing is configured to write to a log file _/var/log/puppetlabs/mcollective-audit.log_ by default, you should set up rotation if desired (not done by the module), it's contents looks like:
+Auditing is configured to write to a log file _/var/log/puppetlabs/mcollective-audit.log_ by default, you should set up rotation if desired (it's not done by the module), its contents looks like:

 ```bash
 [2016-12-13 08:32:34 UTC] reqid=30d706be63e555db8c073ec17a23af44: reqtime=1481617954 caller=choria=rip.mcollective@dev3.example.net agent=rpcutil action=ping data={:process_results=>true}